Aflac Incorporated

 Investment Risk Disclosure

-Based on the provided data, AFL exhibits notably low volatility risk.
-The beta of 0.662 indicates the stock is significantly less volatile than the broader market, typically moving about 66% as much.
-This is reinforced by a manageable one-year maximum drawdown of -12.77%, suggesting a relatively stable price history with limited peak-to-trough declines.
+Based on the provided metrics, AFL exhibits low volatility risk.
+The beta of 0.662 indicates the stock is less volatile than the broader market, typically moving about 66% as much as the market benchmark.
+This characteristic is corroborated by its relatively modest one-year maximum drawdown of -12.77%, suggesting historically contained peak-to-trough declines during market downturns.

 FAQs